dib-lab/2021-paper-ibd/manuscript.md

 Sourmash gather determines the minimum set of genomes in database necessary to cover all of the k-mers in a query (CITE: Gather).
 We used the GTDB rs202 representatives database, which contains bacterial and archaeal genomes, and the GenBank viral, fungal, and protozoa databases.
 We found that a substantial fraction of genomes were shared between models, indicating there is a consistent biological signal captured among classifiers.
-Of 3,889 total genomes detected across all classifiers, 360 genomes were shared between all classifiers.
+Of 3,889 total genomes detected across all classifiers, 360 genomes were shared between all classifiers (**Figure @fig:tree**).
 The presence of shared k-mers between classifiers indicates that there is a weak but consistent biological signal in metagenomes for IBD subtype between cohorts.

 K-mers that anchored to these shared genomes represented 65% of all k-mers used to build the optimized classifiers, but accounted for an outsize proportion of variable importance in the optimized classifiers.